The Australian Bureau of Statistics (ABS) released the latest labour force data today (APRIL 16,…

 The ECB began hiking its policy rate on July 21, 2022 (a 50 basis points rise).

-Here is a graph of the ECB’s Marginal Lending Facility rate, which is the interest rate that commercial banks pay for overnight emergency loans from the ECB to cover shortfalls in their reserve positions.
+The next graph shows the ECB’s Marginal Lending Facility rate, which is the interest rate that commercial banks pay for overnight emergency loans from the ECB to cover shortfalls in their reserve positions.

 It is the rate that sets the upper bound on short-term market rates and is considered to be the most restrictive rate that the ECB adopts at any point in time.